yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 CSV format (for ex. {{CREATIVYST}}, {{EDOCEO}}, {{CSVW}} and {{ART}})), prior to publication of {{!RFC4180}} there is no attempt to provide a common specification.
-This section documents the format that seems to be followed by most implementations (incorporating changes since the publication of {{!RFC4180}}).
+This section documents the format that seems to be followed by most implementations (incorporating changes since the publication of {{!RFC4180}} and listing common implementation concerns).

-## High level description
+## High level description {#desc}
+The CSV format uses line breaks to separate records, and commas to separate fields within a given record.
+The format is described as follows:

-1. Each record is located on a separate line, ended by a line break (CR, LF or CRLF).
+1. Each record is located on a separate line, ended by a line break (CR, LF or CRLF) indicating the end of a record.
 For example:

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF

-2. The last record in the file MUST have an ending line break.
+2. The last record in the file MUST have an ending line break indicating the end of a record.
 For example:

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF

-3. The first record in the file MAY be an optional header with the same format as normal records.
-This header will contain names corresponding to the fields in the file and SHOULD contain the same number of fields as the records in the rest of the file.
+3. The first record in the file MAY be an optional header and MUST follow the same format as normal records.
+This header usually contains names corresponding to the fields in the file and SHOULD contain the same number of fields as the records in the rest of the file.
 For example: